Are you looking for salon marketing and advertising ideas to grow your salon business?

 To move people from just a website visitor into a salon client, you need to establish that trust and relationship with them.

 And the most effective way of doing it is via a video.

-A video that show you, your salon, and your staff is a powerful salon marketing tool.
+A video that shows you, your salon, and your staff is a powerful salon marketing tool.

 It doesn’t need to be an expensive production, but it needs to be authentic.
 It should tell your salon’s story and show the people behind it.
 Just as when you meet with a new client in your salon.

 You can of course hire a salon marketing agency to produce and edit the video for you.
-But if you don’t have the budget, just record a video with the help of a colleague of friend using a later model smart phone.
+But if you don’t have the budget, just record a video with the help of a colleague or friend using a later-model smartphone.